 INS Global offer a PEO service for businesses who wish to start their operations in Vietnam.
 When you use our service, your employee is legally employed by INS Global, exclusively on your behalf.
-We ensure compliancy with local labour laws and take care of the onboarding process and payroll.
-Our transparent, low-cost solution means that there’s no need to establish a costly subsidiary in Vietnam, your employee is hired and can get to work on your company’s growth in record time.
+We ensure compliance with local labor laws and take care of the on-boarding process and payroll for your employee.
+Our transparent, low-cost solution means that there’s no need to establish a costly subsidiary in Vietnam.
+Your employee is hired and can get to work on your company’s growth straightaway.

 Vietnam, once one of the world’s poorest countries, is now a popular destination in Asia in which to do business.
-Compared to its neighbouring countries in the region, Vietnam offers investors a business friendly regulatory environment, a young skilled population and a strong economy.
-Sharing its border with Laos, Cambodia, and China, the country is set to becoming a developed nation by 2020.
-Over the last 30 years, economic growth has been skyrocketed and in 2019, the Vietnamese economy is set to record year-on-year growth of 6.7%.
-Vietnam also benefits from membership to organisations such as ASEAN and its coastline provide the country with direct access to some of the world’s busiest shipping routes.
+Compared to its neighboring countries in the region, Vietnam offers investors a business-friendly regulatory environment, a young, skilled population and a strong economy.
+Sharing its border with Laos, Cambodia, and China, the country is set to soon become a developed nation.
+Vietnam also benefits from membership to organisations such as ASEAN and its coastline provides the country with direct access to some of the world’s busiest shipping routes.

 Although there’s less red tape involved in hiring in Vietnam compared to other countries in southeast Asia, it is still advisable that businesses work with the correct partner to ensure that they remain compliant with local employment and business regulations.